peterjwest/test-snippets/README.md

 A command to extract and run tagged examples in markdown files, and test them against your NPM package.

+Your node package is built locally and installed in a subdirectory (by default `tests/snippets`).

 ## Installation

 ```bash